 Gamblers Anonymous

-Join a fellowship of men and women who come together to solve a common problem.
+Join a fellowship of individuals who come together to solve a common problem.
 Gamblersanonymous.org is a worldwide free service that helps gamblers recover from their gambling problems.

 Meetings are the core feature of the group, and schedules are available in many countries.